What is Intervention?

 Interventions are typically led by a professional moderator called an interventionist.
 If you are unable to find a specialist near you, you or another friend or family member can assume this role to facilitate the meeting.

-If you do go the interventionist route, it is recommended to hold a pre-interview with them to make sure you carefully plan out the intervention.
-We serve those in Oklahoma, so we will be there for you every step of the way.
+If you do use an interventionist, it is recommended to hold a pre-interview with them to make sure you carefully plan out the intervention.
+We assist those in Oklahoma with finding the right specialist, and we will be there for you every step of the way.

 It’s vital to create an atmosphere of loving and caring support for the person afflicted with the disease of addiction.
-While you and the other participants will be holding them accountable for their addiction and the pain they have caused in other’s lives, it is important to keep in mind that the intervention should be non-judgmental, and should strive to avoid physical confrontation.
+It’s important you and the other participants hold them accountable for their addiction and the pain they have caused in other’s lives.
+However, it is important to keep in mind that the intervention should be non-judgmental, and should strive to avoid physical confrontation.

 Practicing or rehearsing the meeting will contribute to a successful intervention.
 The interventionist should remind all the participants that addiction is a disease, and the intervention should be professional and respectful.

-- It’s All About the Team: Try to gather the best team of family and friends who will effectively persuade the substance abuser to get help.
+Try to gather the best team of family and friends who will effectively persuade the substance abuser to get help.
 The family members or friends who have the most influence over the substance abuser should have the highest consideration.
+Do not invite anyone who will undermine the process or discourage the addict from getting help.

-- Timing: If you are ready to stage an intervention, don’t delay.
+If you are ready to stage an intervention, don’t delay.
 Waiting can have severe and even deadly repercussions.
-An addict who isn’t in rehab is likely still using, and still damaging themselves and creating pain and harm in the lives of their loved ones.
+An addict who isn’t in rehab is still using, and damaging themselves as well as creating pain and harm in the lives of their loved ones.

-- Preparation: Along with rehearsals, participants should be prepared for anything in the intervention.
+Along with rehearsals, participants should be prepared for anything in the intervention.
 It’s a good idea to take notes of questions to ask the substance abuser, or notes of instances from the past that created conflict in relationships with the substance abuser’s friends or family.
+Be prepared for the addict to refuse help, as many who are confronted by their addiction are not ready to face the repercussions of their actions.

-If you have any questions regarding intervention, give us a call and our trained professionals will be able to answer them and give you more information on staging an intervention for your loved one based on compassion, care and support.
-We serve those suffering from addiction in Oklahoma.
+If you have any questions regarding intervention, give us a call and our trained professionals will be able to answer them and give you more information.